-Spring Break marks the start of our 2024 dolphin tour season.
+Spring Break marks the start of our 2026 dolphin tour season.

-Since March 1 st , we have already started to run dolphin swim tours for several families on Spring Break.
+We are starting our dolphin and snorkeling tours on March 1 st , we have already started to run dolphin swim tours for several families on Spring Break.
 They had a fabulous time getting in the water with the wild dolphins on the sandbars of Shell Island and by the jetties of St. Andrews State Park.

 Like every early spring, the water is on the cool side, and we strongly recommend renting wet suits for your dolphin and snorkeling tour.
 They are available across the street at the Divers Den.
 Ask for the special discount for Water Planet Dolphin Swim customers.